ideshpa2/income_cpi_analysis/README.md

 # Income to Consumer Product Inflation Rate Analysis

-link to app on shiny: https://ideshpa2.shinyapps.io/income_cpi_analysis/
+Link to app on shiny: https://ideshpa2.shinyapps.io/income_cpi_analysis/

+For more information see my write up on the data and the methods behind my analysis:  https://github.com/ideshpa2/income_cpi_analysis/blob/main/CPIvIncomeAnalysis.pdf

 ## The problem I’m trying to solve: